ashwin-nayak/pressure-projections/README.md

 You may either choose to use,
   - [Build and run in containers](#run-using-docker-container): Recommended to primarily reproduce results
-  - [Run in Julia](#run-in-julia): Recommended for a quick start browsing on the numerical results.
+  - [Compile and Run](#compile-and-run): Recommended for customizations and further development.

 ## Run using docker container